pombredanne/sauerburger.com-frank-sortednp/README.md

 (array([0, 1]), array([1, 3]))
 ```

-The first line shoes the regular intersection of the two arrays.
+The first line shows the intersection of the two arrays.
 The second line
-print a tuple with the indices of the values in the intersection.
-The number
+prints a tuple with the indices where the common values appeared in the input
-`2` can be found at position `0` in array `a` and at position `1` in array
-`b`.
-Similarly, the value `4` is at position `1` in array `a` and at position
+arrays.
+For example, the value `4` is at position `1` in array `a` and at position
 `3` in array `b`.

 ## k-way methods